weiyuanlou/pytao_LCLS/README.md

 # pytao_LCLS
-This repository includes jupyter notebooks which show how to..
+This repository has...

+---> Instructions to setup and run basic Tao and Pytao commands
-(1) Set up and apply pytao on a simple Bmad lattice
+---> Run Tao optimization and beam tracking using a simple Bmad lattice
-(2) Run pytao on a LCLS2 lattice
-(3) Use Bmad live-model to interface LCLS2 machine
+---> Run pytao on a LCLS2 lattice and apply bmad-live-model to interface with the LCLS2 machine

-To Setup, open a clean bash terminal:
+---> Datamap example for data conversion between LCLS2 and bmad-live-model
+---> Optics matching example for LCLS2

+The user must know basic Python and bash commands.
+All example notebooks are run on jupyter.

+To setup, clone this repository first, then:

 (A) Install `conda` from

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-(B) Create a new conda environment by typing:
+(B) Open a new terminal.
+Then create a new conda environment by typing:

 `conda env create -f environment.yml`